 More generally, manufacturers of pharmaceutical products often encounter difficulties in production, particularly in scaling up and validating initial production.
 These problems include difficulties with production costs and yields, quality control, including stability of the product, quality assurance testing, shortages of qualified personnel, as well as compliance with strictly enforced federal, state and foreign regulations.
 Additionally, our manufacturers may experience manufacturing difficulties due to resource constraints or as a result of labor disputes or unstable political environments.
 If our manufacturers were to encounter any of these difficulties, or otherwise fail to comply with their contractual obligations, our ability to make product candidates available for clinical trials and development purposes or to commercialize any of our product candidates in the United States would be jeopardized.
 Any delay or interruption in our ability to meet commercial demand may result in the loss of potential revenues and could adversely affect our ability to gain market acceptance for approved products.
-In addition, any delay or interruption in the supply of clinical trials supplies could delay the completion of clinical trials, increase the costs associated with maintaining clinical trial programs and, depending upon the period of delay, require us to commerce new clinical trials at additional expense or terminate clinical trials completely.
+In addition, any delay or interruption in the supply of clinical trial supplies could delay the completion of clinical trials, increase the costs associated with maintaining clinical trial programs and, depending upon the period of delay, require us to commence new clinical trials at additional expense or terminate clinical trials completely.
 Additionally, if supply from one approved manufacturer is interrupted, there could be a significant disruption in commercial supply.
-Regulatory agencies may also require additional studies if a new manufacturer is ordered upon for commercial production.
+Regulatory agencies may also require additional studies if a new manufacturer is interrupted, there could be a significant disruption in commercial supply.
+Regulatory agencies may also require additional studies if a new manufacturer is interrupted.
 Switching manufacturers may involve substantial costs and is likely to result in a delay in our desired clinical and commercial timelines.